apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 # Setup java agent
 1. Find `agent` folder in SkyWalking release package
+2. Set

-2. Add `-javaagent:/path/to/skywalking-package/agent/skywalking-agent.jar` to JVM argument.
+3. Add `-javaagent:/path/to/skywalking-package/agent/skywalking-agent.jar` to JVM argument.
 And make sure to add it before the `-jar` argument.

 The agent release dist is included in Apache [official release](http://skywalking.apache.org/downloads/).MeshReceiverProvider New agent package looks like this.
 ```